encarsia/mastoarchive2html/README.md

   * replied profiles
   * replies to profiles that are no longer available (profiles may be deleted or moved, or are muted/suspended or on muted/suspended instances on your instance)
   * broken conversations (original post of the reply is probably deleted, some users auto-delete old posts so this may probably be a common phenomenon).
   * publishing year
   * hashtags
   * likes
   * media attachments

 * the script asks you if you want to check the availability of profiles with the most interactions; this process may take a while as the lookup will be executed just then

-* executing the script with the `-s` option doesn't generate any output file
+* executing the script running this `-s` option will not generate any output file

 ### -o